• Skip to primary navigation

 Ingredient Substitutions

 • Salted Butter.
-Unsalted butter, vegan butter and coconut oil can be used in place of butter.
+Unsalted butter, vegan butter and coconut oil are good substitutes.

 • Unsweetened cocoa powder.
 For a darker variety use dark cocoa powder.